Digital Public Affairs

 Indeed, ZN were digital before it became the defining aspect of the 21st Century, and they’re still leading thought development in the EU arena on how to use digital tools for reaching out to stakeholders.
 They have conceived and implemented successful communication for many demanding clients, from European associations to major corporate customers, not forgetting the largest group in the European Parliament and the award-winning #DiscoverEU campaign.

 There are a number of digital design and multimedia agencies who are well versed with EU public affairs.
-Karakas and Morris & Chapman are two particularly well regarded firms in this space, but there are others, including up and coming agencies The Right Street and Symantra.
+Morris & Chapman and The Right Street are two particularly well regarded firms in this space.

 Morris & Chapman is a Brussels based communication agency specialised in developing on and offline communication solutions for institutional and corporate clients, Fortune 500 companies and trade associations.